Punvireakroth/Web-Development-Progress/Deploying_Websites/README.md

 #### Helper command

-`clear` use to clear the previous command we can use tab key to auto complete the name we are meant to type we can use up or down arrow key to go to previous command
+`clear` use to clear the previous command. we can use tab key to auto complete the name we are meant to type. we can use up or down arrow key to go to previous command.